balder-dev/balder/doc/source/getting_started/balder_components.rst

 :ref:`Features` are and how Balder matches these between :ref:`Scenarios` and :ref:`Setups`.
 You will also learn how to connect devices with each other over :ref:`Connections` and how :ref:`connection trees` are defined.

+By working through this section, you should be able to understand Balder tests and also manage and set up your own tests with Balder.

 Note that this section only provides an overview of the components.
 You can find a detailed description of each element in the :ref:`Basic Guide <Basic Guides>`.

 Difference setup and scenario
 =============================

-The basis of Balder is based on individual scenarios and setups that are in a fixed relationship to each other.
+The key concept in Balder is the separation of test logic within scenarios and the specific implementation within setup classes.
 Scenarios define a situation under which individual tests are carried out.
 Setups, on the other hand, describe how a test environment currently looks like.
-Two of the most important statements in Balder are:
+So, the most important statements in Balder are:

 **Scenario:** Describes what you need